Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vIxlNniUSW0.md

 ### Transcript

-> jace you look like philip kirkurov the russian pop star have you ever seen me and him in the same room yeah i think not i don't i think the jig is i think or not
+> jace you look like philip kirkurov the russian pop star have you ever seen me and him in the same room yeah I think not I don't I think the jig is I think or not